JOHNSON-GM/alx-low_level_programming/0x09-static_libraries/README.md

-Thisn is a project on creating static libraries.
+s is a project on static libraries.